-[The reason is because the root of the Chashmal is higher, in the essential Self, literally.
+The reason is because the root of the Chashmal is higher, in the essential self, literally.
 This is similar to what was said before about the matter of allegories.
 The source of the allegory is actually higher than the analogue.
 It is specifically because of this that it can contain it.
-This is similar to how the letters have the capability of containing the concepts etc. It is specifically because their source is higher than the concept.
-Their source is literally in the essence itself.
-Nonetheless, the letters themselves are just separate "garments" which contain the concepts and reveal them, as explained above.
-In the same way, the original source and root of the garment called Chashmal is within the very essence Itself.
-It, therefore, can become disconnected from the intellect, yet remain vital.]
+This is similar to how the letters have the capability of containing concepts etc. It is specifically because their source is higher than the concept that they are able to contain it.
+That is, their source is literally in the essence itself.
+Nonetheless, the letters themselves are just separate "garments" that contain the concepts and reveal them, as explained above.
+In the same way, the original source and root of the garment called, "Chashmal," is within the very essence Itself.
+It. therefore, can become disconnected from the light of the intellect, yet remain vital.